kinkalow/fuseq/README.md

 Note that fuseq is developed based on Genomon 2.6.3, so fuseq requires the output direcotry structure and file format of that version.

+### Configuration file

+A configuration file ([fuseq.cfg](https://github.com/kinkalow/fuseq/blob/main/fuseq.cfg)) is used to change the default options of fuseq command.
+It can be downloaded from the root of this repository.
+The file is loaded by placing it in one of the following locations.
+  1. The current directory where fuseq is executed
+  1. The path specified by the FUSEW_CFG environment variable
+  1. ~/.config/fuseq.cfg

+fuseq checks for configuration files in order from the top and reads only the first one found.

+The contents of the configuration file are described below.
+The lines starting with # represent comments.
+The key names must be the same as the option names.
+However, the names omit the leading double hyphen and replace the rest of the hyphen with an underbar.
+The values are the default value of the options.

 ### Output

 The output root directory for fuseq has a single or multiple sample directories.